ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 Because we are interested in the ratio between carbon & economic savings, taking the ratio of maximum carbon to maximum economic savings is hopefully useful.

-We are essentially assuming that the relative dispatch error (in % lost carbon or money) is the same for both objectives.
+We are assuming that the relative dispatch error (in % lost carbon or money) is the same for both objectives.

 ### Simplistic battery model